hpzju/kb.knoconida.com/docs/L2-CS/Computation/AlgorithmDataStructure.md

 #### Selection Sort

+- data set A divided into sorted subarray, and unsorted subarray.
-- for each pass, the min/max element found and swap to the right position.
+- each pass, select the min/max element found in the unsorted subarray, and swap to the end of sorted subarray.
 - PseudoCode

   - selectionSort: (an data set A, order indecator: ASC, DES )